dennylslee/rock-paper-scissors-LSTM/README.md

 ## RPS sequence generation

-There are six variants of input sequences available for testing:
+There are six variants of input sequences available for choosing:

 ```python
 # ---------------------------------------load player 1 play sequence-----------------------------------